LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

                                         method used for assigning the 0'th ID.
                                         [create_linkage]

+  --kmer_redundancy_control             Control for kmer redundancy when
+                                        creating the peptide linkage map.
+                                        Instead of a peptide receiving one
+                                        point for each kmer it receives for a species, it recieves 1 / ( the number of times the kmer appears in the original design ) points.
+                                        [create_linkage]

   -k [ --kmer_size ] arg                Kmer size to use when creating the
                                         linkage map.
 Entries in the linkage
                                         file will contain peptides and the